seanivore/non-bio-life/contact-us.md

 ## Returning From a 2–3 Year, High-Focused, Learning Opportunity

-1. I've been working longer, harder, faster, and more hours than ever before; a new normal.
+1. NEW NORMAL: working harder, faster, smarter, and more hours than ever before.
-2. I've effectively completed more than a handful of long-duration projects; all about that follow through.
+2. ALL ABOUT THAT FOLLOW THROUGH: Completed more than a handful of long-duration projects.
-3. I've learned more in 3 years than world have otherwise taken 6-8 years; rivaling my prior 14 years experience.
+3. I've learned more in 3 years than would have otherwise taken 6-8 years; rivaling my prior 14 years experience.
 4. This year what has been the more rewarding realization occurred: AI success is all about *knowing what question to ask*.

     > Fully fixated, super power cranked up to the max.
-    - I've also been consistently happier for forever.
+    - Consistently happier.
-    - I radiate gratefulness for accidental strategic positioning.
+    - Grateful for the inadvertent but well timed opportunity.

-## The serious sacrifice cost for this opportunity investment: I haven't had income in over a year.
+## Investment.
-When I said working non-stop, and learning in 3 years what would have otherwise take over 6 years, *I was not kidding*.
+I haven't had income in over a year.

-## The Investment Still Feels Solid enough not to cause worry.
+## An Opportune.
 - The new skills; **call it knowledge capital.**
 - Keeping up with the fastest tech has ever moved; **call it tapped-in capital.**
 - My coworker of 3 years who has no body or sense of time; **call it the most valuable capital.**